elmtree-askmo/cloudcannon-app/content/learn/psychology/how-did-functionalism-contribute-to-the-development-of-evolutionary-psychology.md

 url: /learn/psychology/questions/how-did-functionalism-contribute-to-the-development-of-evolutionary-psychology
 score: -1.0
 related_article1:
-    id: 170025
+    id: 170015
-    title: How has the understanding of consciousness evolved with cognitive and neuroscientific approaches?
+    title: >-
+        How does Humanistic Psychology emphasize the concept of self-actualization?
     subject: Psychology
-    url: /learn/psychology/questions/how-has-the-understanding-of-consciousness-evolved-with-cognitive-and-neuroscientific-approaches
+    url: /learn/psychology/questions/how-does-humanistic-psychology-emphasize-the-concept-of-selfactualization
 related_article2:
-    id: 170011
+    id: 170008
-    title: How does Behaviorism explain the influence of the environment on behavior?
+    title: >-
+        What were the main influences of William James on the development of Functionalism?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior
+    url: /learn/psychology/questions/what-were-the-main-influences-of-william-james-on-the-development-of-functionalism
 related_article3:
-    id: 170020
+    id: 170032
-    title: What are the key techniques used in Interpersonal Therapy to address unconscious conflicts?
+    title: >-
+        What is the role of the social environment in shaping behavior according to environmental influence theories?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-techniques-used-in-interpersonal-therapy-to-address-unconscious-conflicts
+    url: /learn/psychology/questions/what-is-the-role-of-the-social-environment-in-shaping-behavior-according-to-environmental-influence-theories
 related_article4:
-    id: 170008
+    id: 170014
-    title: What were the main influences of William James on the development of Functionalism?
+    title: >-
+        What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
     subject: Psychology
-    url: /learn/psychology/questions/what-were-the-main-influences-of-william-james-on-the-development-of-functionalism
+    url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
 related_article5:
-    id: 170015
+    id: 170028
-    title: How does Humanistic Psychology emphasize the concept of self-actualization?
+    title: >-
+        What are the ethical considerations in experimental psychology research methods?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-humanistic-psychology-emphasize-the-concept-of-selfactualization
+    url: /learn/psychology/questions/what-are-the-ethical-considerations-in-experimental-psychology-research-methods
 ---

 &nbsp;